 - Assess the cause of your depression (it may be a side effect of some of your medicines). - Prescribe medicine to manage your depression. - Refer you to a counselor.

-Ask your doctor, nurse, or social worker to connect you with a psychiatrist or psychologist.
+Ask your doctor, nurse, or social worker for a referral to a psychiatrist or psychologist.

 How We Can Help